Science Department Courses

 This course will investigate atmospheric related natural disasters, including hurricanes, tornadoes, and other severe phenomenon.
 The impacts of these events on humans and the environment will be incorporated into study.
 Throughout this course, students will read about, conduct research, design, and complete laboratory activities, and be involved in projects designed around these catastrophic events (using both a current and a historical perspective).

-Content tag: Natural Disasters is taught using real life examples of events that have occurred.
+Content warning: Natural Disasters is taught using real life examples of events that have occurred.
 This includes accounts and videos or images that may be graphic in nature.

 NATURAL DISASTERS II: GEOLOGY